samjamsh/cls/README.md

 # cls
-this program is similar to lwindows cls command, cleans the terminal screen
+this program is similar to windows cls command, cleans the terminal screen

 first step (1):    COMPILE THE CODE compile using make: